 Gotta love the crud.
 The Enforcers do!

-Though the Enforcer 93 does not have a considerable crud busting tip, its relatively proportional "blunt-nosed" tip is designed specifically for busting through the chunder.
+Though the Enforcer 93 does not have a crud busting tip, its relatively proportional blunt-nosed tip is designed specifically for busting through the chunder.

-While our testers felt comfortable on this ski in most types of crud, it does tend to get bucked around a deflect a bit in chopped up pow like the Soul 7s.
+While our testers felt comfortable on this ski in most types of crud, it does tend to get bucked around and deflect a bit in chopped up pow.
 On a positive note, unlike most of our skis tested, it handled refrozen chunder and ice quite well.

 Crud busting should be an Olympic sport!

-This ski handled up to six inch powder days with ease.
-As one might expect, when Mother Nature delivers more than a few inches, you might be reaching for a ski with more surface area underfoot that was intended for soft snow, such as the Blizzard Rustler 10.
+This ski handled up to six-inch powder days with ease.
+As one might expect, when Mother Nature delivers more than a few inches, you might be reaching for a ski with more surface area underfoot that was intended for soft snow.

 Pow pow on the Enforcers!

-When you hear two full layers of titanium, you don't normally equate that with playfulness, but the Enforcer continued to surprise us, even in this testing metric.
-While not explicitly poppy and forgiving, the Enforcer 93 is on par with the Legend X regarding playfulness.
+When you hear two full layers of titanal, you don't normally equate that with playfulness, but the Enforcer continued to surprise us, even in this testing metric.
+While not explicitly poppy and forgiving, the Enforcer 93 is on par with the some of the more on-piste oriented models we tested.

 While relatively stiff, the flex is fairly consistent throughout the ski and some pop can be found under the right conditions.
 The maneuverability of the ski also adds to the playfulness, as it makes it quite easy to whip around and even land switch if you so desire.